jundalisay/spblist/content/en/research/mohammad/quran/sura-079.md

 42. They ask you: "O Muúammad when is the Hour of its arrival?"

-You do not know it because only Allah knows.
+You do not know it because only Enki knows.
 - You are only a warner for those who fear it.

 <!-- 46.
 It will be, on the Day they see it, 1723 as though they had not